nicjansma/saltthepass.js/README.md

 ### Requirements

 saltthepass.js depends on the [CryptoJS library](http://code.google.com/p/crypto-js/).
-SaltThePass is tested to work with CryptoJS v3.1.2, which is included in the `deps/crypto-js` folder.
+SaltThePass is tested to work with CryptoJS v3.1.2, which can be installed via the bower `cryptojslib` package.

-You will need to load the following CryptoJS modules in this order prior to loading saltthepass.js:
+You will need to load the following CryptoJS modules in this order prior to using `saltthepass.js`, if not using one of the pre-built versions in `dist/` such as `saltthepass.withdeps.js` or `saltthepass.withdeps.min.js`:

 * crypto-js/core
 * crypto-js/x64-core